Aditya503/chat-with-pdf/README.md

 # chat-with-pdf
-Document Question Answering Application Using Langchain and Huggingface
+Document Question Answering Application Using Langchain and OpenAI